RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/jtag-debugging/using-debugger.rst

 3. On the "Main" tab below, under "Project:", press "Browse" button and select the "blink" project.

 4. In next line "C/C++ Application:" press "Browse" button and select "blink.elf" file.
 If "blink.elf" is not there, then likely this project has not been build yet.
-See `Eclipse Plugin <https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md>`_ how to do it.
+See :doc:`Build and Flash with Eclipse IDE <../../get-started/eclipse-setup>` how to do it.

 5. Finally, under "Build (if required) before launching" click "Disable auto build".